Everyone wins in India’s telecoms debt reset - NewsBreak

 Everyone wins in India’s telecoms debt reset

-MUMBAI, Jan 12 (Reuters Breakingviews) - There’s plenty of reason to cheer the Indian government becoming the top shareholder in Vodafone Idea (VODA.NS), the country’s third largest operator with 253 million subscribers.
+MUMBAI (Reuters Breakingviews) - There’s plenty of reason to cheer the Indian government becoming the top shareholder in Vodafone Idea, the country’s third largest operator with 253 million subscribers.

 The surprise acceptance of the deal, part of a wider rescue package proposed by New Delhi in October, creates winners all round.
 It significantly increases the chances of Vodafone Idea’s survival, sparing its lenders the threat of bad loans.
 That, in turn, cuts the chances of a duopoly of private sector operators dominating the giant emerging market.